hadipourh/autoguess/README.md

 X_0_0_0, X_0_1_1, W_0_0_0, W_0_2_2, W_0_3_0, K_1_3_2
 ```

 As you can see Autoguess finds a GD attack on 1 round of AES in less than a second.
 Autoguess uses [CaDiCaL](http://fmv.jku.at/cadical/) as the SAT solver by default.
-However, user can simply choose another SAT solver among `cadical,glucose3,glucose4,lingeling,maplechrono,maplecm,maplesat,minicard,minisat22,minisat-gh` by ths switch : `--satsolver SAT_SOLVER_NAME`.
+However, user can simply choose another SAT solver among `cadical,glucose3,glucose4,lingeling,maplechrono,maplecm,maplesat,minicard,minisat22,minisat-gh` by this switch : `--satsolver SAT_SOLVER_NAME`.

 ***SMT***